Jocelyn Faubert: Patents

-Dr. Faubert has been actively engaged in transferring technology from the academic world to the biomedical industry.
+Faubert has been engaged in transferring technology from the academic world to the biomedical industry.
 This has led to seven distinct patents (3 delivered, 4 pending) all of which are licensed to spin-off companies.

-Between 2007 and 2009, Dr. Faubert and colleagues patented a series of technologies designed to aid in the assessment and intervention of early neurobiological alterations (NBA) such as concussions, dementia, developmental disorders (e.g. autism, fragile X) etc. In 2010, a spin-off company licensed these technologies with a variety of medical and athletic purposes.
+Between 2007 and 2009, Faubert and colleagues patented a series of technologies designed to aid in the assessment and intervention of early neurobiological alterations (NBA) such as concussions, dementia, developmental disorders (e.g. autism, fragile X) etc. In 2010, a spin-off company licensed these technologies with a variety of medical and athletic purposes.

-In 1999, Dr. Faubert, along with Vasile Diaconu, patented "On-line Spectroreflectometry Oxygenation Measurement in the Eye" (O.S.O.M.E).
+In 1999, Faubert, along with Vasile Diaconu, patented "On-line Spectroreflectometry Oxygenation Measurement in the Eye" (O.S.O.M.E).
 This development allows doctors to measure a patient's blood oxygen level non-invasively.
 The device instead is able to check the color of the retinal artery at the back of the eye and render a precise measurement in a matter of seconds.
 This technology and 2 other related technologies are licensed to a spin-off company that is fabricating new generation retinal cameras for ophthalmologists and optometrists.

 Technology transfer

-Dr. Faubert and the Visual Perception and Psychophysics Laboratory have been involved in transferring laboratory developments into the commercial domain since 1999.
+Faubert and the Visual Perception and Psychophysics Laboratory have been involved in transferring laboratory developments into the commercial domain since 1999.
 Several funding agencies have been involved in brokering this technology transfer.
 From the commercial domain, Essilor (an ophthalmic lens company) has partnered with the Natural Sciences and Engineering Research Council of Canada (NSERC).
 Together, their aim has been to explore the connection between aging, visual perception, and posture.
-Dr. Faubert has been a chairholder at the NSERC since 2003, at which time his laboratory received a five-year grant (renewed in 2008).
+Faubert has been a chairholder at the NSERC since 2003, at which time his laboratory received a five-year grant (renewed in 2008).

-In a separate commercial venture, Dr. Faubert's Laboratory has partnered with Univalor (a technology transfer specialist), CogniSens Inc. (a biomedical technology company) and Cognisens Athletics Inc., licensing four technologies related to visual perception and brain function.
-The aim of this partnership is to commercialize Dr. Faubert's research in the medical and team sports markets.
+In a separate commercial venture, Faubert's Laboratory has partnered with Univalor (a technology transfer specialist), CogniSens Inc. (a biomedical technology company) and Cognisens Athletics Inc., licensing four technologies related to visual perception and brain function.
+The aim of this partnership is to commercialize Faubert's research in the medical and team sports markets.
 Applications include concussion detection (NeuroMinder C3) and perceptual-cognitive training (NeuroTracker).